developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/samples/udi/index.md

 productversion: '7.4'
 ---

+> `IMPORTANT:` Support for Unique Device Identification (UDI) standard barcodes such as GS1, HIBCC and ICCBBA in Barcode APIs has been deprecated. **UDI support will end when EMDK targets devices running Android 10 Q**.

 ##Overview
 This sample app demonstrates how to scan barcodes that use any of the three Unique Device Identification (UDI) standards: GS1, ICCBBA, and HIBCC.